xtrnglc/01000396/PS7/Resources/Readme.txt

 	Readme for PS8 AgCubio server

+	This is AgCubio on hard mode

-	TO DO: Fix the connection in the server network to IvP6Any (won't work right now, but will connect to Jim's client)
+	TO DO: Fix the connection in the server network to IvP6Any (won't work right now, but will connect to Jim's client) TO DO: Viruses
+	TO DO: Polish moving?

 Design decisions

 	Updates from the server about generating food, updating player locations and dealing with player absorbing are sent every quarter of a second.
 	Attrition rate decreases mass by the attrition rate given in the gamestate every 3 seconds.
 	The attrition rate is a percentage.
 So <attrition>10</attrition> means a cube loses 10% of its mass every 3 seconds.